opensearch-project/documentation-website/_im-plugin/index-context.md

 This is an experimental feature and is not recommended for use in a production environment.
 For updates on the progress the feature or if you want to leave feedback, join the discussion in the [OpenSearch forum](https://forum.opensearch.org/).
 {: .warning}

 Index Context declares the use case for an index.
-Using the context information, OpenSearch applies a pre-determined set of settings and mappings to do the heavy-lifting to ensure.
-When given the correct context, context provides indexes with:
+Using the context information, OpenSearch applies a pre-determined set of settings and mappings, which gives the following benefits:

 - Optimized performance.
 - Settings tuned to your specific use case.